miroi/bagel_manual/source/molecule/molecule.rst

  }

 The file is essentially one large array, the elements of which are further arrays, each corresponding to the basis set for a given element.
-The basis set for associated with each element is then made up of futher arrays, each of which  contains information specifying the properties of a single basis function.
+The basis set for associated with each element is then made up of further arrays, each of which  contains information specifying the properties of a single basis function.

   * ``angular`` defines the kind of orbital (s,p,d,f...) .
-  * ``prim`` is a array containing the exponents of the primitive orbitals from which the basis funciton is composed.
+  * ``prim`` is a array containing the exponents of the primitive orbitals from which the basis function is composed.
   * ``cont`` is an array containing the coefficients associated with each of these primitive orbitals.

 The user can specify their own basis set using the above format, or use one of the predefined basis sets listed in `Basis sets`_.